Covid - 19 Support Project

 - We have also worked with other organisations to conduct welfare checks on vulnerable groups.

-We have been granted funding by Active Norfolk and the Norfolk Community Fund in order for us to continue supporting our members in Norfolk over the coming months.
-Our dedicated Covid- 19 response member of staff can support you in a number of ways:
+We were granted funding by Active Norfolk and the Norfolk Community Fund in order for us to continue supporting our members in Norfolk with a dedicated Covid-19 Response Officer.
+This member of staff supported you in a number of ways:

-They will develop expertise and knowledge of the support available in Norfolk and how organisations have adapted their packages in light of the pandemic.
-This up to date knowledge will benefit disabled people in Norfolk to find support that is appropriate and available.
+They developed expertise and knowledge of the support available in Norfolk and how organisations have adapted their packages in light of the pandemic.
+This up to date knowledge benefitted disabled people in Norfolk with finding support that was appropriate and available

-They will use social media creatively to ensure we are engaging with all members and disabled people in Norfolk.
+They used social media creatively to ensure we were engaging with all members and disabled people in Norfolk.

-They will consult with members before representing them at meetings to ensure disabled peoples' voices are heard.
-As we move through this pandemic employers, organisations and education are all adapting to a ‘new normal’.
-It is vital disabled people are involved in these changes.
+They consulted with members before representing them at meetings to ensure disabled peoples' voices were heard.
+As we moved through this pandemic employers, organisations and education were all adapting to a ‘new normal’.
+It was vital disabled people were involved in these changes.
 We strongly believe in the ‘nothing about us, without us’ approach and have experience in supporting local councils through steering groups.
-They will also support members to write to their local MPs to ensure their voices are heard by decision makers.
+The Covid Response Officer also supported members to write to their local MPs to ensure their voices were heard by decision makers.

-They will raise awareness around the county of the barriers disabled people face.
+They raised awareness around the county of the barriers disabled people face.